minimaxir/interactive-network/README.md

-# first-comment
+# interactive-network
-R Code + R Notebook for querying, analyzing, and visualizing the Reddit data to determine the impact of the first comment in a Reddit thread.
+R Code + R Notebook for creating an interactive graph network using R and Plotly.

-This repository is the complement to my blog post [What Percent of the Top-Voted Comments in Reddit Threads Were Also 1st Comment?](http://minimaxir.com/2016/11/first-comment/).
+This repository is the complement to my blog post [How to Create an Interactive WebGL Network Graph Using R](http://minimaxir.com/2016/11/interactive-network/).

 ## Maintainer